 Qi Jiguang’s Influence on Asian Martial Arts

-By William A. General Qi Jiguang (1528 – 1588) was born in a hereditary military family in 1528 at Dengzhou, Shandong province.
+General Qi Jiguang (1528 – 1588) was born in a hereditary military family in 1528 at Dengzhou, Shandong province.
 Qi received education in both the Classics and military skills from a tender age and assumed his father’s rank in 1544.
-He took the military examinations receiving the Juren degree in 1549, but […]
+He took the military examinations receiving the Juren degree in 1549, but was unsuccessful in […]

 Japanese Martial Arts in Russia, The creation of Sambo and Sino-Russian Cooperation at Whampoa

-By William A. Note: Updated on 8/12/2017 When Japan was forced to open its borders to foreigners beginning the Meiji Restoration, it also helped spread Japanese culture overseas in the form of movements like Japonism (from the French Japonisme) or the interest for Japanese objects from around 1872 onwards.
-This movement influenced European arts and […]
+Note: Updated on 8/12/2017 When Japan was forced to open its borders to foreigners beginning the Meiji Restoration, it also helped spread Japanese culture overseas in the form of movements like Japonism (from the French Japonisme) or the interest for Japanese objects from around 1872 onwards.
+This movement influenced European arts and culture, even though […]

 Torn Between Tradition and Modernization, Examples from Japan and China

-By William A. Note: This illustration appears to depict someone who looks more like Gichin Funakoshi father of Shotokan Karate rather than Chouki; Japanese sources point out this editorial mistake was a point of bitter rivalry between the two men.
-Western influence in Japan and China was a source of national self-reflection triggering at times […]
+Note: This illustration appears to depict someone who looks more like Gichin Funakoshi father of Shotokan Karate rather than Chouki; Japanese sources point out this editorial mistake was a point of bitter rivalry between the two men.
+Western influence in Japan and China was a source of national self-reflection triggering at times violent social, […]

 Perceptions of the “Sick” Men of East Asia in Spanish-speaking Countries